crewAIInc/crewAI/docs/how-to/AgentOps-Observability.md

 ### Overview
 AgentOps provides monitoring for agents in development and production.
 It provides a dashboard for monitoring agent performance, session replays, and custom reporting.

-Additionally, AgentOps provides session drilldowns that allows users to view the agent's interactions with users in real-time.
-This feature is useful for debugging and understanding how the agent interacts with users.
+Additionally, AgentOps provides session drilldowns that allows users to view Crew agent interactions, LLM calls, and tool usage in real-time.
+This feature is useful for debugging and understanding how agents interact with users as well as other agents.

 ![Agent Sessions Overview](..%2Fassets%2Fagentops-overview.png)
 ![Session Drilldowns](..%2Fassets%2Fagentops-session.png)